Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 1. Press <kbd>Ctrl+Shift+P</kbd> to open the Visual Studio Code command palette.
 1. Type and select **CMake: Select Variant**, then select **Debug**.
-1. From Visual Studio Code, press <kbd>F5</kbd> to build, deploy, and attached the debugger to the CO2 monitor application now running the Azure Sphere device.
+1. Press <kbd>F5</kbd> to build, deploy, and attached the debugger to the CO2 monitor application now running the Azure Sphere device.

 ### View debugger output

-1. Open the Visual Studio Code **Output** tab to view the output from **Log_Debug** statements in the code.
+1. Open the Visual Studio Code **Output** tab to view the output from the **Log_Debug** statements in the code.

     > Pro Tip.
 You can open the output window by using the Visual Studio Code <kbd>Ctrl+K Ctrl+H</kbd> shortcut or click the **Output** tab.